dqcuong93/demo-django/README.md

 # demo-django

-Demo of web app based on Django Python.
+##Demo of a Web-App based on Django Python.

+###IF YOU PULL THIS SOURCE USING GITHUB
-To run this Web App, first setting up an local MySQL database. for this app with the below information:
+To run this Web-App, first setting up an local MySQL database. for this app with the below information:
 - NAME: 'storedb'
 - USER: 'storeadmin'